The USGS Water Science School

 Free ions in water conduct electricity

 Fish shocking to collect biological samples.
 One hydrologist is using a backpack electro-fisher to stun the fish.

 Water quits being an excellent insulator once it starts dissolving substances around it.
 Salts, such as common table salt (NaCl) is the one we know best.
 In chemical terms, salts are ionic compounds composed of cations (positively charged ions) and anions (negatively charged ions).
 In solution, these ions essentially cancel each other out so that the solution is electrically neutral (without a net charge).
-Even a small amount of ions in a water solution makes it able to conduct electricity (so definitely don't add salt to your "lightening-storm" bath water.).
-Once water contains these ions it will conduct electricity, such as from a lightening bolt or a wire from the wall socket, as the electricity from the source will seek out oppositely-charged ions in the water.
+Even a small amount of ions in a water solution makes it able to conduct electricity (so definitely don't add salt to your "lightning-storm" bath water.).
+Once water contains these ions it will conduct electricity, such as from a lightning bolt or a wire from the wall socket, as the electricity from the source will seek out oppositely-charged ions in the water.
 Too bad if there is a human body in the way.